-Koh Samui is a stunning island located in the Gulf of Thailand, renowned for its pristine beaches and lush jungle-clad mountains, and romantic resorts for a Thailand honeymoon.
+Koh Samui is a stunning island located in the Gulf of Thailand, renowned for its pristine beaches, lush jungle-clad mountains, and romantic resorts for a Thailand honeymoon.

 It is one of the most popular tourist destinations in Thailand and boasts a unique blend of traditional Thai culture with modern-day amenities.